 A well-drafted exclusivity clause in a lease can be the one of the strongest defensive weapons against competition available to a business.
 For instance, a coffee shop might insert a clause into a lease to stop its landlord from leasing to any other coffee shops in the same shopping plaza.
 Or, a pharmacy franchisor might insist to a landlord that one of its locations be the only pharmacy in a mall.
 For this reason, franchisors often insist on inserting exclusivity clauses into leases.
 Landlords, for their part, do their best to keep them out.

 Believe it or not, a 2006 case in Massachusetts turned on the issue of whether a burrito counts as a sandwich.
 The lawsuit involved a sandwich shop that sued its landlord for allowing a quick service Mexican restaurant to open up in the same shopping plaza as it.
-The exclusivity clause that both parties initially agreed to restricted the landlord from entering into new leases with businesses that primarily sell sandwiches.
+The exclusivity clause in the lease restricted the landlord from entering into new leases with businesses that primarily sell sandwiches.
 The sandwich shop argued that a burrito is a “sandwich” and that the Mexican restaurant was therefore a competing sandwich shop.
 After consulting a number of dictionaries and reviewing the parties’ conflicting expert reports, the judge ultimately found that a burrito is not a sandwich.

 In truth, what a Massachusetts judge thinks about burritos is not really very interesting.
 Your guess is as good as his.
 However, the case illustrates the importance of drafting exclusivity clauses carefully and negotiating them with diligence.
 If you don’t, you may end up getting less from your lease than what you thought you had bargained for.